 As outlined above, the Plan invests in fixed income securities, equity securities, real estate and master limited partnerships.
-In addition, the Plan's fixed income assets may be held in cash and cash equivalents (e.g., commercial paper, money market mutual funds, etc.), U.S. Treasuries, U.S. government agency bonds, and other short-term and long-term debt securities, provided such instruments comply with investment policy guidelines, especially those relating to credit quality and diversification.
+In addition, the Plan's fixed income assets may be held in cash and cash equivalents (e.g., commercial paper, money market mutual funds, etc.), U.S. treasuries, U.S. government agency bonds, and other short-term and long-term debt securities, provided such instruments comply with investment policy guidelines, especially those relating to credit quality and diversification.

-The Plan's assets were rebalanced in line with the above revised asset allocation parameters on August 17, 2015.
+The Plan's assets are rebalanced in line with the above asset allocation parameters from time to time.

 The Plan's cash and cash equivalents and investments are held by a bank-administered trust fund.
-Fair values of these assets at July 31, 2015 and 2014 are as follows:
+Fair values of these assets at July 31, 2016 and 2015 are as follows: